TIBCOSoftware/justapis-javascript-sdk/README.md

 [travis-badge]: https://img.shields.io/travis/AnyPresence/justapis-javascript-sdk.svg
 [travis-badge-url]: https://travis-ci.org/AnyPresence/justapis-javascript-sdk

-A lightweight JavaScript SDK to connect to a JustAPIs gateway in Node or the browser.
+A lightweight JavaScript SDK to connect to a nanoscale.io gateway in Node or the browser.